yezi-qwq/openairinterface5g/doc/NR_SA_Tutorial_OAI_nrUE.md

 # 5. OAI UE

 ## 5.1 Run OAI nrUE

+**Note:** From tag `2024.w45`, OAI nrUE runs by default in standalone (SA) mode.
+In earlier versions the default mode was non-standalone (NSA).
+If you are using an earlier version than `2024.w45`, you should add the `--sa` argument to the sample commands below to obtain a correct behavior.

 ### USRP B210
 Important notes:
 - This should be run in a second Ubuntu 22.04 host, other than gNB